appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 }}
 ```

 Awesome, you've successfully written your first JS function on Appsmith.
 As you can notice, these are primary Invoked functions, which means it runs as soon as it defined.
-Inside the function, we've first used the **`storeValue`** method to store the business key from businessTable into the **`business_id`** variable.
+Inside the function, use the **`storeValue`** method to store the business key from `businessTable` into the **`business_id`** variable.
 Next, you've used a **`navigateTo`** method to be able to redirect to a new page.

 Now create a new page and name it "Business Reviews".
 So, when you click the button, it takes you to a page called **"Business Reviews."**